danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

  <!-- --8<-- [end:create-sandbox] -->
 1. Make your changes to the cluster state via git commits to the `./clusters/sandbox-a` directory.
 1. Validate the changes are success and meet the requirements.
-1. Destroy the sandbox kubernetes cluster stack.
+1. Destroy the sandbox Kubernetes cluster stack.
 See [deleting a sandbox](#deleting-a-sandbox) for details.
 1. Copy the directory back to the source location in the current branch and delete the sandbox directory.

     ```shell